 The depression misdiagnosis

-Definitions: Depression & Panic: “Depression” can be the lowering or reducing of something.
+“Depression” can be the lowering or reducing of something.
 Panic on the other hand describes frenzy.
-Are these the same?
-No, they are opposites.
-A psychological label of “postpartum depression” may get you taking a medication with a drug that supposedly treats depression and anxiety (Effexor®), but you still get “panic attacks” anyway.
+So, are they the same?
+No!
+Opposites are not the same.
+A psychological label of “postpartum depression” may lead to a prescription with a drug that supposedly treats depression and anxiety (Effexor®), but you still get “panic attacks” anyway.

 What is the purpose of that?
-All it does is temporarily make everything less noticeable without fundamentally changing anything about your underlying condition.
-This type of treatment is not a sustainable choice.
+All it does is temporarily make everything less noticeable without changing anything about your underlying condition.
+That type of treatment is not a sustainable choice.

-Did you get that?
-Your symptoms may be the side effects of the drug you are taking!
+What!!?
+Your symptoms may be the side effects of the drug you take!

 Drugs just suppress symptoms

-If you were to stop taking your medication, what do you think would happen?
-Don’t feel defensive.
-Psychoactive drugs are addictive, they need to be weaned-off over time.
-This is just a hypothetical question.
-Do you think your “panic attacks” would soon come back, more frequently?
+If you were to stop taking your medication (hypothetically), what do you think would happen?
+Do you think your “panic attacks” would come back, more frequently?

-You need the correct path to fully heal from this awful condition.
-The only way, is to take a step back from two faulty premises that a prescribing doctor initially assumed, and bestowed upon you: the misguided belief that your problem should be labeled as “postpartum depression,” and the disempowering belief that your feelings are “caused by your brain:” two dangerous medical beliefs.
-What’s your alternative to years of addictive antidepressants?
+You need the correct healing path.
+There are two faulty premises a prescribing doctor initially assumed about you, and bestowed upon you when prescribing the medication.
+One: it was a misguided and dangerous belief that your problem should be labeled as “postpartum depression.”
+Two: the disempowering premise is that your feelings are “caused by your brain.”
+So what’s your alternative?

 Integrative treatment vs. depression treatment

 If the information coming to your brain is distorted, irritating, insufficient, excessive, or random, then your brain will react to those aberrant stimuli.
 Your brain reacts normally—it’s the information it receives which is aberrant.
 In chronic disease like neurodegeneration, the brain eventually changes too.
-Depression is a symptom that things are off track.
+Depression is a symptom about things in your body.

 What got you off track is not your brain.
-It is the many processes in the body that need support first.
+Many processes in the body need support first.
 Why would they use a drug that shuts down the brain’s ability to normally react?
 Wouldn’t that be bad science and bad medicine?
 We have been bombarded with false information about the brain’s role in too many erroneously labeled “mental disorders.”
 Tragically, this misinformation dominates depression treatments.

 Old beliefs, outdated perspective